Home » Dubai, Middle East, Travel, UAE

 At the hotel’s private beach, we were given beach towels and shown to a couple of beach lounges under the shade of a large parasol.
 The temperature soared towards the high thirties Centigrade, the desert’s breath tipping the mercury towards the early forties.

 I could have lounged and worshipped the sun but the pull of the sea was too strong.
-I wondered what it would feel like, taking my first swim in the Arabian Gulf.
+I wondered what it would feel like, taking my first swim in the Persian Gulf.

 on the beach